datenstrom/yellow/README.md

 Contributing
 ------------
 Feedback is much appreciated.
 Let us know about bugs and improvements.
-You can [report issues](https://github.com/markseu/yellowcms/issues) on Github and send your improvements as [pull requests](https://help.github.com/articles/using-pull-requests/).
+You can [report issues](https://github.com/markseu/yellowcms/issues) on Github and send [pull requests](https://help.github.com/articles/using-pull-requests/) for improvements.

 License
 -------